Non-backtracking spectra of weighted inhomogeneous random graphs: Detailed setting and results

-The proof of this theorem follows the same method as in many spectral proofs, from~\cite{massoulie_community_2014} to more recent papers such as~\cite{bordenave_high_nodate}.
-It consists of the following: \begin{itemize} \item show that the neighbourhood of any vertex \( v \) is close to a suitably defined random tree, \item study a family of graph functionals that give rise to approximate eigenvectors of the random tree, \item use a concentration argument to transpose those tree eigenvectors to pseudo-eigenvectors of the non-backtracking matrix, \item bound the remaining eigenvalues using a variant of the trace method in~\cite{furedi_eigenvalues_1981}, \item conclude by a matrix perturbation argument. \end{itemize} A large portion of the remainder of this paper is dedicated to implementing this method; however, we first study the consequences of our main result on some fields of random matrix theory.
-The theorem above being unchanged upon multiplying all the \( W_{ij} \) by a common constant, we shall assume that \( \mu_1 = 1 \) in the remainder of the paper; note that contrary to~\cite{bordenave_nonbacktracking_2018}, we do not have \( \rho = \mu_1 \).
+The proof of this theorem follows the same method as in many spectral proofs, from~\cite{massoulie_community_2014} to more recent papers such as~\cite{bordenave_detection_2020}.
+It consists of the following: \begin{itemize} \item show that the neighbourhood of any vertex \( v \) is close to a suitably defined random tree, \item study a family of graph functionals that give rise to approximate eigenvectors of the random tree, \item use a concentration argument to transpose those tree eigenvectors to pseudo-eigenvectors of the non-backtracking matrix, \item bound the remaining eigenvalues using a variant of the trace method in~\cite{furedi_eigenvalues_1981}, \item conclude by a matrix perturbation argument. \end{itemize} A large portion of the remainder of this paper is dedicated to implementing this method; however, we first provide several applications of our result to the fields of random matrix theory and random graph theory.